-- 1. Expansion of stores and commercial areas, development of new-style stores - Promotion of renovation into Smart Life stores - Development of new-style stores is underway - 2.
-Development of new services, expansion of promotional activities - Strengthening of collaboration (e.g., helping Asahi Culture Center members to start taking online courses) - Planning to start a wide variety of promotional activities - 3.
-Expansion of hiring and education - Plan to hire 150 new employees in spring 2021 (hired 76 new employees in April 2020) - Strengthening of Digital Consultants
+- 1. Expansion of stores and commercial areas, development of new-style stores - · Promotion of renovation into Smart Life stores - Development of a new-style store (Connected Mobile Store) - 2.
+Development of new services, expansion of promotional activities - Strengthening of collaboration with companies (e.g., Asahi Culture Center (online lectures) and Kanagawa Shimbun) - Plan to launch a wide range of advertising activities (e.g., television commercials) - 3.
+Expansion of hiring and education - Plan to hire 150 new employees in spring 2021 (hired 76 new employees in April 2020) - Plan to accept 100-400 loan employees from HIS through employment sharing - Strengthening of Digital Consultants